onshape-public/go-client/onshape/docs/BTAllowEdgePointFilter2371.md

 `func (o *BTAllowEdgePointFilter2371) HasBtType() bool`

 HasBtType returns a boolean if a field has been set.

+### GetAllowsEdgePoint

+`func (o *BTAllowEdgePointFilter2371) GetAllowsEdgePoint() bool`

+GetAllowsEdgePoint returns the AllowsEdgePoint field if non-nil, zero value otherwise.

+### GetAllowsEdgePointOk

+`func (o *BTAllowEdgePointFilter2371) GetAllowsEdgePointOk() (*bool, bool)`

+GetAllowsEdgePointOk returns a tuple with the AllowsEdgePoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowsEdgePoint

+`func (o *BTAllowEdgePointFilter2371) SetAllowsEdgePoint(v bool)`

+SetAllowsEdgePoint sets AllowsEdgePoint field to given value.

+### HasAllowsEdgePoint

+`func (o *BTAllowEdgePointFilter2371) HasAllowsEdgePoint() bool`

+HasAllowsEdgePoint returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)